Unlocking the Power of On-Demand RabbitMQ for PCF

-For more information, see the Spring AMQP documentation.
+For more information, see the Spring Advanced Message Queuing Protocol (Spring AMQP) documentation.

-Because the cluster plan is designed to enable application teams to self-serve, not having a load balancer in front of the RabbitMQ cluster has these benefits:
+Because the cluster plan is designed to enable app developer teams to self-serve, not having a load balancer in front of the RabbitMQ cluster has these benefits:

 - Manage resources better, as fewer VMs are needed.